Yash08official/Git_another_one/README.md

  we will have to add it we used "git add ." you can see the status the file will br modefied/staged now commit it by using "git commit -m "msg""

+ Now I am going to some another branch so lets code "git checkout feature2"